STUDY, INTERN, HIGH SCHOOL, AND GAP YEAR PROGRAMS

 - The student selected the wrong major, and upon correcting the course of study, has steadily improved the GPA.

-If API cannot accept a student for the session originally desired, we will invite the applicant to reapply for a subsequent session when grades have improved.
+If API cannot admit a student for the session originally desired, we will invite the applicant to reapply for a subsequent session when grades have improved.

 Special Application Considerations for Non-U.S. Citizens